Healthy Living Initiatives (HLI)

 Our district is committed to ensuring that all of our students have a safe, healthy, and enriching educational experience.
-In addition to academic instruction, we also provide students at all grade levels with access to curriculum that promotes healthy living initiatives.
-These curriculums help our students learn and apply skills such as self-management, self-awareness, relationship building and responsible decision-making.
+In addition to academic instruction, we also provide students at all grade levels access to curriculum promoting resiliency and healthy living initiatives.
+These curriculums help our students learn and apply skills such as empathy, perseverance, gratitude, responsibility, critical thinking, problem solving, honesty, and citizenship.
 When students acquire these skills personally and collectively, they develop healthy identities, manage their emotions, and achieve goals.
-In the Monroe County School District, we utilize three curriculums for our Healthy Learning Initiatives: Second Step, Purpose Prep and Classroom Champions.
-We also offer supplemental learning in specific areas related to personal safety and violence prevention through Safer Smarter Kids, Signs of Suicide, Say Something, and Start with Hello.

 HLI Supplemental Programs

-Safer Smarter Kids is a prevention program that delivers appropriate developmental information to teach them the tools and language they need to protect themselves from abuse.
-There are four to eight lessons depending on grade level and each lesson is taught in the classroom by the school counselor.
+Safer Smarter Kids is a prevention program delivering developmental information teaching students the tools and language they need to protect themselves from abuse.
+Each lesson is taught in the classroom by a school counselor.

 Grades 7 & 10

-Signs of Suicide is a one day, one lesson, suicide prevention training delivered by our school counselors.
-This thirty-minute lesson teaches students about the relationship between depression and suicide, and encourages them to seek help from a trusted adult if they have concerns about themselves or someone else.
+Signs of Suicide is a one day, one lesson, suicide prevention training delivered by our school counselors teaching students about the relationship between depression and suicide, and encouraging them to seek help from a trusted adult if they have concerns about themselves or someone else.

-Say Something is a prevention program developed by the Sandy Hook Promise Foundation.
-The purpose of this program is to get help for individuals before they hurt themselves or someone else.
-During the Say Something call to action week, usually the first week in March, all students in grades 6-12 receive training from the school’s SAVE Promise Club teacher leader and student members.
-Students are taught the following three-step prevention process: 1) to recognize warning signs, signals and threats, 2) to take it seriously, and 3) to tell someone.
-This program kicks off with a week of school-wide activities and then the SAVE Promise club works to ensure the message of this program is continued for the remainder of the year.
+Say Something is a prevention program developed by the Sandy Hook Promise Foundation with the goal of helping individuals before they hurt themselves or someone else.
+During the Say Something call to action week in March, all students in grades 6-12 are taught to recognize warning signs, signals and threats, to take it seriously, and to tell someone.
+This program kicks off with a week of school-wide activities and the SAVE Promise Club works to ensure this important message is continued for the remainder of the year.

-Start with Hello is another prevention program developed by the Sandy Hook Promise Foundation.
-The purpose of this program is to combat social isolation, which has been associated with suicide and violent behavior.
-During the Start with Hello call to action week, usually the last week of September, all students in grades K-12 receive training from the school’s SAVE Promise Club teacher leader and student members.
-Students are taught to notice when someone is alone, reach out and help, and to start with hello.
-The program kicks off with a week of school-wide activities and then the SAVE Promise Club works to ensure the message of this program is continued for the remainder of the year.
+Start with Hello is another prevention program developed by the Sandy Hook Promise Foundation to combat social isolation, which has been associated with suicide and violent behavior.
+During the Start with Hello call to action week in September, all students in grades K-12 are taught to notice when someone is alone, reach out and help, and to start with hello.
+The program kicks off with a week of school-wide activities and then the SAVE Promise Club works to ensure this important message is continued for the remainder of the year.